AdobeDocs/audience-manager.en/help/using/reporting/audience-optimization-reports/aor-advertisers/segment-performance.md

 # Segment Performance Report{#segment-performance-report}

-The Segment Performance report compares mapped and unmapped segments by impressions and conversion rates.
+The [!UICONTROL Segment Performance] report compares mapped and unmapped segments by impressions and conversion rates.
 A mapped segment is a segment you create and send to a destination for targeting.
 An unmapped segment is a segment that you've created but have not sent to a destination for targeting.
 Comparing these different segment types within and between reports helps you optimize existing campaigns and find overlooked segments that you may want to send to a destination for targeting.

 ## How to Read Your Mapped Segment Results {#section_991CFF12639B4E3B8E97B6289261E563}

-The position of your mapped segments in a report can tell you a lot about which segments are performing well and where you might need to make some adjustments.
+The mapped [!UICONTROL Segment Performance] report displays all the segments you created and sent to a destination for targeting.The position of your mapped segments in a report can tell you a lot about which segments are performing well and where you might need to make some adjustments.
 To read the report, it helps divide the results into 4 sections with imaginary lines (in red) and the categories shown in the sample report below.

 ![](assets/mapped-segment-performance.png)